Wunschpunsch: Season 1 (2000-2001)

-Season 2 (2001)
+Season 2 (2001-2002)

 Development and broadcast

 The show was first confirmed to be in development in August 1996 under the book's title of Night of the Wishes, when Saban Entertainment and the German ARD network agreed to a three-year, $50 million co-production and library program licensing agreement.
 The other show to be produced in the agreement was Jim Button.

 In February 2000, the series began development under the name Wunschpunsch, being produced by the French Saban International Paris and the Canadian CinéGroupe, and was pre-sold to Radio-Canada and TF1 in the same month.
 By October 2000, the show was confirmed to air on Fox Kids networks around Europe and the Middle East and later premiered in France near the end of the year.

 The series premiered on Radio-Canada in French on September 8, 2001.
 Followed on with a German broadcast on KiKA on November 9, 2001, airing every weekday, and on ARD November 18, 2001, where a new episode aired every Sunday.

-Reruns of the series aired in Netherlands in 2011-2012 on Disney Channel, and between July 2016 and February 2017 on Unis, in Canada.
+Reruns of the series aired in the Netherlands in 2011–2012 on Disney Channel, and between July 2016 and February 2017 on Unis, in Canada.